-If you have paid more than your plan cost sharing for covered services, or if you have received a bill for the full cost of covered medical services, go to Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs) for information about what to do.
+If you have paid more than your plan cost-sharing for covered services, or if you have received a bill for the full cost of covered medical services, go to Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs) for information about what to do.

-Section 4.2 If services are not covered by our plan, you must pay the full cost out-of-pocket maximum.
-You can call Customer Service when you want to know how much of your benefit limit you have already used.
+Section 4.2 If services are not covered by our plan, you must pay the full cost

-Blue Medicare Advantage Employer Group Plan (PPO) covers all medical services that are medically necessary, these services are listed in the plan's Summary of Benefits.
+Blue KC Essential (PPO) covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
 If you receive services not covered by our plan, you are responsible for paying the full cost of services.

 For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
-The amount you pay out-of-pocket for covered services after a benefit limit has been reached does not count towards your
+The amount you pay out of pocket for Medicare-covered services after a benefit limit has been reached does not count towards your out-of-pocket maximum.
+You can call Customer Service when you want to know how much of your benefit limit you have already used.